ambanum/DormantTwitterAccountsDetector/README.md

-Detect sleeping bots within the following network of a predetermined inital user on Twitter.
+Detect sleeping bots on Twitter within the network of a initially predetermined user.

 # Feature of a sleeping bot